Monster Children’s Picks From Sydney Contemporary

 Kait James is a Wadawurrung artist living and working in Melbourne mixing textile, embroidery and colour to explore identity, perception and our knowledge of Australia’s Indigenous communities.
 Representing her is Neon Parc Gallery - a Melbourne beauty.

 We interviewed Saxon earlier this year which you can read here - so it was lovely to finally put a face to these incredible works.
-We had a great chat about tall poppy syndrome, how the cost of living affects mid level artists the most and how his mentor across the hall Jordan Kerwick just sold a piece for $250,000.
+We had a great chat about tall poppy syndrome and how the cost of living affects mid level artists the most.
 Represented by Saint Cloche - a Paddington favourite of the contemporary art world.

 Lachlan Stonehouse - Five Walls Gallery